 Unfortunately, hate speech can exist almost anywhere.
 Even though you may be familiar with the kinds of harmful messages that are sent on platforms like Reddit and 4chan, you may not expect that your kid could encounter hate speech when they’re browsing YouTube to find a compilation of puppy videos or joining their buddies for a friendly Fortnite session.
 But each of these platforms — and many more as well — can expose your kid to threatening conversations.

 According to Wired Magazine, Facebook “removed 9.6 million pieces of content it deemed hate speech in the first quarter of 2020.”
 Harassment and hate speech have long been issues on Twitch, a live-streaming platform for gamers.
 Even Instagram has been home to extremist content.
 In short, wherever words and pictures are posted or shared — whether through comments, in groups, or on pages — kids can encounter hate speech.

 Social media platforms are constantly filling with new content, so it can be easy for kids to forget that a hateful tweet or Instagram comment doesn’t simply disappear into the feed.
 The PEW Research Center reports that a quarter of black Americans have been the target of online harassment due to their race or ethnicity.
-According to census data, that’s around 11 million people — and that is only one demographic.
 A kid might feel as if a post here and there doesn’t make much of a difference, but in a misguided attempt at humor, they can hurt far more people than they might think.

 Fortunately, there are some steps you can take to help keep your kid safe on Instagram, TikTok, and more.
 Our Barkomatic guide also lets you input all of the social media apps and platforms your kids use and gives you customized instructions for setting up parental controls.
 As always, ongoing conversations with your child about social media are also extremely important.